 Our operations are subject to the general supervision of various public administrative authorities, including labour, tax and environmental authorities, as well as to extensive regulation of our business and its impact on the environment, including with respect to carbon dioxide emissions.
 Such laws and regulations require licences, permits and other approvals to be obtained in connection with the operations of our business.
 In the past, we have also been required to purchase carbon dioxide emission credits commensurate with our emissions.
 The regulatory framework to which we are subject imposes significant actual, day-to-day compliance burdens, costs and risks on us.
-Non-compliance with such regulatory requirements may result in substantial costs to our operations that may not be recovered.
+Non-compliance with such regulations could result in the revocation of permits, sanctions, fines or even criminal penalties.
+Compliance with regulatory requirements may result in substantial costs to our operations that may not be recovered.
 In addition, we cannot predict the timing or form of any future regulatory or law enforcement initiatives.
 Changes in existing energy, environmental and administrative laws and regulations may materially and adversely affect our business, products, services, margins and investments.
 Further, such changes in laws and regulations could increase the size and number of claims and damages asserted against us or subject us to enforcement actions, fines and even criminal penalties.